chdonahue/cocktail_recommender/README.md

 For each of these 5 categories, I built a model using Scikit-Learn's TFID Vectorizer to discover which words tended to be more frequent for a given ingredient (code in **create_NLP_models.py**)

+## DEMO (In TDI_Capstone notebook)

+### The model finds the most likely ingredients that match a query.
+Afterwards, cosine similarity is used to determine the closest cocktails to this query.
+I combine these results with simpler search methods that look for the query in the cocktail description and ingredients.

+Everything is bundled in a CocktailQuery() object which the user can load and use to test different queries.
+There are a few useful methods:
+- plot_cocktail_map(N): Returns the top N cocktails projected onto a 2d map that was derived with [Multidimensional Scaling](https://en.wikipedia.org/wiki/Multidimensional_scaling) on the set of cocktail ingredients.
+- get_weights(): This gives the ingredients and weights that were used with cosine similarity to find the nearest cocktail
+- plot_ingredient_scores(category): Shows the model results for each ingredient within a given category (spirits, juices, liqueurs, syrups, misc).
+- get_recipe(cocktail_name): Returns the recipe for a given cocktail